boxyhq/website/blog/2024-06-10-protect-your-data-from-llms-mitigating-ai-risks-effectively.md

     image_url: /images/authors/deepak.jpg
 ---

-## Protect Your Data from LLMs: Mitigating AI Risks Effectively

-### Mitigating Risks for AI: Ensuring Security and Ethical Use
+## Mitigating Risks for AI: Ensuring Security and Ethical Use

 As artificial intelligence (AI) continues to advance, its integration into our daily lives and various industries brings both tremendous benefits and significant risks.
 Addressing these risks proactively is crucial to harnessing AI’s full potential while ensuring security and ethical use.
 Let's embark on a journey through the AI pipeline, uncovering the potential pitfalls and discovering strategies to mitigate them.

-### The Journey Begins: Data Collection and Handling
+## The Journey Begins: Data Collection and Handling

 Every AI system starts with data.
 The collection and handling of data are the foundation stones of AI development.
 However, this stage is filled with risks, especially when dealing with large language models (LLMs):